awesome-physics/awesome-neural-physics/README.md

 # Awesome Neural Physics

-A curated list of awesome neural physics.
+This repository contains a curated list of physics simulation papers utilizing neural techniques.

-# fluid
+If you find this list useful, please consider citing it and giving it a :star:.
+Feel free to share it with others!

+## Fluid

 |Name|Info|Link|Label|
 |---|---|---|---|